 Malocclusion

-A palate expander allows more room for the permanent teeth to erupt in the right places.
-The patient's teeth will come in straighter, and subsequent braces treatment may be less complicated.
+A palate expander allows more space for the permanent teeth to erupt in the right places, addressing crowded teeth and supporting overall dental health.
+The patient’s teeth will come in straighter, and subsequent braces treatment may be less complicated.

 Prevent Impacted Teeth

 When teeth become impacted, they cannot emerge through the gums in the proper location.
 Gum tissue or bone blocks an impacted tooth from erupting.
 The most commonly impacted permanent teeth are the canines.
-Palate expanders often allow the impacted teeth to erupt without extracting healthy teeth.
+Palate expanders often allow the impacted teeth to erupt without extracting healthy teeth, preserving oral health.

 Crossbite

-Crossbites happen when the upper and lower jaw are different in size.
-The upper jaw is usually too narrow, meaning the bottom teeth bite outside the top teeth.
-Untreated crossbites can lead to TMJ, excessive tooth wear, and an altered facial appearance.
+Crossbites — including anterior crossbite — happen when the upper and lower jaw are different in size.
+A narrow jaw is usually the cause, meaning the bottom teeth bite outside the upper teeth.
+Untreated crossbites can lead to TMJ, excessive tooth wear, facial changes, and other bite issues.

 Underbite

-An underbite happens when the front lower teeth bite outside the top teeth.
+An underbite happens when the front teeth on the lower jaw bite outside the top teeth.
 Palate expanders can help with this condition as well.

 Sleep Apnea